OmaraRashid/shared-print-screen/README.md

 # Conclusion

-The PrintScreenComponent is a useful tool for printing specific sections of a document in Angular applications.
-It can be easily integrated into any component in the project and allows for customization of the printed document through inputs such as print styles and title.
-With the use of the ngx-print library, the component ensures a smooth and efficient printing process .
+The PrintScreenComponent It can be easily integrated into any component in the project and allows for customization of the printed document through inputs such as print styles and title.
+With the use of the ngx-print package, the component ensures a smooth and efficient printing process .